What Is Sodium?

 How Does Sodium Affect My Wellbeing?

-Hypernatraemia or high sodium levels are usually a result of increased water loss.
-Symptoms of hypernatraemia include:
+High sodium levels (Hypernatraemia) are usually a result of increased water loss.
+Symptoms of high sodium levels include:

 - Dry mouth and eyes

 - Increased thirst

 The causes of water loss are varied and some which can result in hypernatraemia are:

 - Excessive sweating